 |Deadly Encounter at Fort Dearborn|

-When the captives were taken to the Indian camp, a new scene of horrors was opened; the wounded, according to the Indian's interpretation of the capitulation, were not included in the terms of surrender.
+When the captives were taken to the Indian camp, a new scene of horrors was opened; the wounded, according to the Indian's interpretation of the capitulation, were not included in terms of surrender.

 Proctor had offered a liberal sum for scalps delivered at Maiden.
-So nearly all the wounded men were killed and the value of British bounties, such as is sometimes offered for the destruction of wolves, was taken from each head.
+So nearly all the wounded men were killed, and the value of British bounties, sometimes offered for wolves' destruction, was taken from each head.

 In this tragedy, Mrs. Heald played a part but fortunately escaped scalping.
-In order to save her fine horse, the Indians had aimed at the rider.
+To save her fine horse, the Indians had aimed at the rider.
 Seven bullets took effect upon her person.
 Her captor, who was about to slay her upon the battlefield, as we have seen, left her in the saddle and led her horse toward the camp.
-When insight of the fort his inquisitiveness overpowered his gallantry, and he was taking her bonnet off her head in order to scalp her when she was discovered by Mrs. Kinzie, who was yet sitting in the boat, and who had heard the tumult of the conflict; but without any intimation of the result, until she saw the wounded woman in the hands of her savage captive.
+When insight of the Fort, his inquisitiveness overpowered his gallantry, and he was taking her bonnet off her head to scalp her when she was discovered by Mrs. Kinzie, who was yet sitting in the boat, and who had heard the tumult of the conflict; but without any intimation of the result, until she saw the wounded woman in the hands of her savage captive.
 "Run!
 Run!
-Chandonnai!" exclaimed Mrs. Kinzie, to one of her husband's clerks, who was standing on the beach.
+Chandonnai!" exclaimed Mrs. Kinzie to one of her husband's clerks, standing on the beach.
 "That is Mrs. Heald.
 He is going to kill her!
 Take that mule and offer it as a ransom."
 Chandonnai promptly obeyed and increased the bribe by offering two bottles of whiskey.
 These were worth more than Proctor's bounty, and Mrs. Heald was released.
-She was placed in Mrs. Kinzie's boat and there concealed from the prying eyes of other scalp hunters.
-Toward evening the family of Mr. Kinzie was allowed to return to their own house where they were greeted by the friendly Black Partridge.
-Mrs. Helm was placed in the house of Antoine Louis Ouilmette, a Frenchman, by the same friendly hand.
+She was placed in Mrs. Kinzie's boat and concealed from the prying eyes of other scalp hunters.
+Toward evening the family of Mr. Kinzie was allowed to return to their own house, where they were greeted by the friendly Black Partridge.
+Mrs. Helm was placed in the home of Antoine Louis Ouilmette, a Frenchman, by the same friendly hand.